 Personal Development at Plumstead Manor School consists of PSHCE (Personal, Social, Health, Careers and Economic Education) and Citizenship.
 We draw on good practice and tailor our programme of study to reflect the needs of the young people within our community.
 We are a dedicated team of staff who set high expectations and we aim to inspire, motivate and challenge pupils to open their minds and empower them to make thoughtful choices.
 We adapt our teaching to respond to the strengths and needs of all and are passionate about what we do.

-At key stage 3, we have mixed ability classes and our subjects are taught on an age appropriate spiral approach, through which we hope to lay the foundations for our key topics which include the following:
+At key stage 3, we have mixed ability classes and our subjects are taught on an age appropriate spiral approach.

 - Study Skills

 - Health and Well-being